 - 3 TBSP corn starch

-- mix the beef with the spices, then add bread crumbs, eggs, and Worcestershire sauce
+- while it heats up mix the beef with the spices, then add bread crumbs, eggs, and Worcestershire sauce

 - mix until well combined but not packed tightly together

 - make 12 small patties, you can make oval patties if you like, and brown the patties in the frying pan on both sides

 - once browned remove to a plate

 - melt the butter in the same pan, add the mushrooms to the frying pan and saute lightly and scrape up the browned bits

-- add the broth, and 3/4 cup of water, begin to bring to a boil
+- add the broth, and 3/4 cup of water, and begin to bring to a boil

 - mix the cornstarch with the remaining water